deruiter/DCF77-Analyzer-Clock-V2.0/README.md

    can now be configured somewhat easier by editing two variables POWERSAVINGONTIME and POWERSAVINGOFFTIME.
  - changed some variable names:
    - Maxim instances 'lc' and 'lc1' are now MaximCC and MaximCA
-   - Display description MaximDcfTime is now MaximTemperature
+   - Display description MaximDcfTime is now DisplayTempWeek
-   - DCF77SOUNDPIN is now BUZZERPIN
+   - DCF77SOUNDPIN is now BUZZERSWITCHPIN
  - LED/Display test after power up now build in